saint11/DeadWeight/source/index.md

 ### Zero Dice?

-If for any reason you need to roll zero dice, you roll 2 dice instead and keep the lowest number.
-Rolling less than zero dice is also possible: add dice to ensure you have 2 total dice being rolled.
-For instance, to roll -2 dice when you have only 1 dice available, roll 4 dice and choose the worst.
+If, for any reason, you need to roll zero dice, you should roll 2 die instead and take the lowest number instead.
+Rolling less than zero dice is also possible: roll 2 die and add one extra dice for each value below zero.
+For instance, when rolling -3 die, roll 5 die (2+3) and choose the worst.
 I'm pretty sure that test will fail, though, sorry.

 For simplicity, the *GM* may declare a -2 or lower roll to be an automatic failure.